Zamiell/isaac-faq/README.md

 ## What is the difference between an API and a library?

-Some mods on the workshop package functionality together as an abstraction for other poeple to use.
+Some mods on the workshop package functionality together as an abstraction for other people to use.
 In software, this is what is typically known as a "library".
 As a programmer, it is usually a lot easier to leverage other people's battle-tested libraries than to roll your own from scratch.

 On the other hand, an API is short for application programming interface, and it is exactly what it sounds like.
 An application might want to expose some functionality to external users and software, and it would do that through an explicitly defined interface.
 Libraries expose an API so that end-users can consume them.
 But note that *any* software can have an API, not just a library.
 For example, the Revelations Mod is a popular mod that adds new floors, bosses, and items to the game.
 But it also exposes an API so that it can be made compatible with other mods.